 New Jersey is a notoriously expensive state to live in.
 It’s home to two of America’s wealthiest counties, Hunterdon County and Somerset County, and they’re not the only New Jersey locales with high home prices.

-According to NeighborhoodScout, the median home value in New Jersey is $360,084.
+According to NeighborhoodScout, the median home value in New Jersey is $418,500 in March 2022.
 In certain cities, this number can get even higher.
-Jersey City carries a $448,778 median home value.
-Montclair ousts it with a median home value of $803,973.
+Jersey City carries a $518,860 median home value.
+Montclair ousts it with a median home value of $852,555.
 The high home prices in the Garden State may mean you need a mortgage to finance your home.
 Check out our New Jersey mortgage calculator to see what your monthly payments could look like.

-In New Jersey four largest cities, there are significantly more renters than homeowners.
+In New Jersey five largest cities, there are significantly more renters than homeowners.
 As a result, New Jersey rents are well above average.
-Studio apartments in New Jersey have a median of $1,084 per month, according to 2019 data from Apartment List.
-That’s $257 above the national average.
-One bedroom apartments in New Jersey follow suit, as their median rent is $1,242.
-With the national one bedroom median being $947, that leaves a $295 split nationwide.
+According to February 2022 data from Apartment List, a one-bedroom apartment in Jersey City is $1,894.
+While a one-bedroom. in Hoboken is $3,011.
+With the national one bedroom median being $1,129, that’s a difference of $765 and $1,882 for both cities respectively.

 Many of New Jersey’s residents commute by public transportation.
 In fact, after New York City, Jersey City, Hoboken and Newark have some of the highest proportions of public transportation users in the country.
-According to the Census Bureau, the average commute time in New Jersey is 31.5 minutes.
-That’s more than five minutes longer than the average commute in the U.S., which is 26.4 minutes.
+According to the Census Bureau, the average commute time in New Jersey is 37.7 minutes in 2019.
+That’s just over 10 minutes longer than the average commute in the U.S., which is 27.6 minutes.

 If you don’t take public transportation, you’ll need to pay for a car.
-According to GasBuddy data from May 2019, the average price of a gallon of gas in the Garden State is $2.92.
-This is just a tick higher than the $2.90 national average.
-When it comes to car insurance, Insure.com’s April 2019 report ranks New Jersey 20th in the nation with an average annual premium of $1,520.
+According to GasBuddy data from March 2022, the average price of a gallon of gas in the Garden State is $4.27.
+When it comes to car insurance, Insure.com’s March 2022 report ranks New Jersey 30th in the nation with an average annual premium of $1,319.

 New Jersey taxes are among the highest in the nation.
-The top tax rate in New Jersey’s progressive state tax system is 8.97%.
-That may sound high, but it’s still lower than the top income tax rates in California, Hawaii, Oregon, Minnesota and Iowa.
+The top tax rate in New Jersey’s progressive state tax system is 10.75% for those over $5 million.
+That may sound high, but it’s still lower than the top income tax rates in California and Hawaii.

 Property taxes in the Garden State are the highest in the nation, however, with an average effective property tax rate of 2.40%.
 This is significantly higher than the national average of 1.19%.